Offensive-Hacker/auto-script/README.md

 =====================================================

-> Note: This script is under development!!!
+> Note: Auto-Script is under development!!!
+You may found some issues with it.
+> Please submit your bugs or issues here: tsty8wu7@duck.com

 =====================================================